Complaints preceded fatal school bus crash, records show

 The company's CEO issued a brief statement via YouTube saying that his employees are cooperating with all investigations.

-"My responsibility now is to look for answers -- answers about why this tragedy occurred and answers for how we can make sure that this never, ever happens again," David A. Duke said.
+"My responsibility now is to look for answers, answers about why this tragedy occurred and answers for how we can make sure that this never, ever happens again," David A. Duke said.

 Duke said he could not comment further because he did not want to compromise the investigations.
 A representative for National Express, the parent company for Durham School Services, told CNN on Monday that the company does not comment on pending litigation.